pusher/pusher-websocket-swift/README.md

 What else would you want?
 Head over to the example app [ViewController.swift](https://github.com/pusher/pusher-websocket-swift/blob/master/Example/ViewController.swift) to get some code you can drop in to get started.

+## Looking for the push notifications beta?

+Head over to the [push-notifications](https://github.com/pusher/pusher-websocket-swift/tree/push-notifications) branch.

 ## Table of Contents

 * [Installation](#installation)